KaileyKings00/Kailey-Kings/README.md

   # Kyle Galenzoga s5418946@bournemouth.ac.uk

   ## Project Idea
-  (Test if it's connecting again?
-Again and aGain!
-Hello World!)
+  - (Test if it's Hello World Connected!
+Hello World I repeat!
+Let's Do IT!!)
   For my project, I am going to create simple fireworks from circle to scattered particles with different colours.
     - It's like a Mix of "Grid Simulation framework" or "Temporal Anti-Aliasing in Games" or "Affine Particle in Cell" but make it simple